joshuaeckroth/csci221-website/lecture/syllabus.markdown

 ### Test dates

+Both tests are take-home.

 - Test 1: Fri Sep 30
 - Test 2: Fri Oct 28
-- Test 3 (Final exam): Wed Dec 14, 9-11a

 ### Group project deliverables

+Requirements for the group projects will depend on the projects in question.
+All projects will have four deliverables.
+Each deliverable is a set of features (to be decided when the project begins), plus a presentation (~10 minutes).

-- Deliverable 1: Mon Nov 7
+- Deliverable 1: Mon Nov 14
-- Deliverable 2: Mon Nov 14
+- Deliverable 2: Mon Nov 28
-- Deliverable 3: Mon Nov 21
+- Deliverable 3: Mon Dec 5
-- Deliverable 4: Mon Nov 28
-- Deliverable 5: Mon Dec 5
+- Deliverable 4: Mon Dec 14
-- Presentations: Wed Dec 7, Fri Dec 9

 ### Topics